SAFE & LEGAL

 Food Standards Scotland’s (FSS) guidance on CBD can be found here. [https://www.foodstandards.gov.scot/business-and-industry/safety-and-regulation/novel-foods-regulation/cannabidiol-cbd]

-The FSA also has food safety advice on CBD, which can be found here. [https://www.food.gov.uk/safety-hygiene/cannabidiol-cbd]
+The FSA also has food safety advice for consumers on CBD, which can be found here. [https://www.food.gov.uk/safety-hygiene/cannabidiol-cbd]

-Good Practice Guide on Compliance with the Legislation on Irradiation of Food Ingredients particularly for Food Supplements with Foreword by Jeff Rooker, Chair, Food Standards Agency.
+Good Practice Guide on Compliance with the Legislation on Irradiation of Food Ingredients particularly for Food Supplements, with Foreword by Jeff Rooker, Chair, Food Standards Agency at the time.

 FREE DOWNLOAD